EDU8312 Educators as Leaders: Emerging Perspectives

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On successful completion of this course students will be able to:

-- formulate conclusions about effective leadership, taking into account theoretical models of leadership and the findings of the most recent research in education and other social systems (Essay 1)
+- formulate conclusions about effective leadership, taking into account theoretical models of leadership and the findings of the most recent research in education and other social systems (Assignment 1)

-- compare and contrast significant approaches to leadership in terms of their ideological underpinning, and their conceptions of educational effectiveness (Essay 2)
+- compare and contrast significant approaches to leadership in terms of their ideological underpinning, and their conceptions of educational effectiveness (Assignment 2)

 - generate a personal leadership framework that is derived from authoritative contemporary theories of leadership and that is clearly linked to significant workplace variables.
-(Essay 1)
+(Assignment 1)